SQL Backup Master supports the use of a local or network folder for database backup storage.

 SQL Backup Master system service (the process responsible for actually executing backup jobs) runs within the security context of "local system", which means that it cannot access secured remote file system locations by default.

-When backing up to a network location that requires authentication, you must provide credentials (via the username and password fields).
+When backing up to a network location that requires authentication, you can provide credentials via the username and password fields.

 Alternatively, if the network location is accessible to a specific Windows account, you can use the Windows account tab of the Backup Job Settings window for this purpose.
 SQL Backup Master will then execute the backup job within the specified user context.

-Under certain conditions, SQL Backup Master will attempt to move the database backup file to the target folder (rather than copy it).
+Under certain conditions, SQL Backup Master will attempt to move the database backup file to a local target folder (rather than copy it).

 In order for this optimization to occur, the target folder location must be on the same volume as the temporary backup folder and the folder backup destination must be last in the backup destination order (note that the backup job editor allows users to specify the order of backup destination execution).